 Scholarly Commons Citation

 Gostin, Lawrence O., "The ACA’s Contraceptive Mandate: Religious Freedom, Women’s Health, and Corporate Personhood" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1359.
+1359.